 A portable generator is an indispensable companion which can save you a lot of trouble in emergency times.
 It’s something you shouldn’t skimp on as a good generator can serve you for years.
 Many people swear by Honda and Yamaha saying that anything else that these famous generator brands are just not worth the money.
 Is that true?
 Well, only partially yes.
 We have actually found that there are quite a few cheap generators which offer pretty good performance.
 They have similar capabilities to Honda’s gens but cost only the fraction of their price, often less than a half.

 Check out our list of 5 good and cheap generators to find out which ones are the best.
 These affordable generators usually attract stellar reviews from the buyers and experts around the web.

 Cheapest Generators Reviewed

-This is one of the cheapest inverter generators you can find.
+This is one of the cheapest and best inverter generators you can find.

 It often sells for way less than $500 on sites like Amazon.

 Despite its low price tag, this is a reasonably well built and solid genset.

 It has a 1.1-gallon fuel tank providing 2000 starting watts and 1600 running watts.

 This is enough to make it a decent choice for camping, tailgating, boats and reasonable emergency use.

 You can’t expect it to run everything in your house for sure.